 This is important since a lot of pre-workouts feature beta-alanine, which could be misleading.
 Taking it pre-workout offers no advantage, since it’s a cumulative effect, not intermittent.
 Plus having it in pre-workout could encourage you to take it 4-5x per week based on your training schedule, instead of every single day.

 There is no evidence that you need to cycle beta-alanine either.
 Since most trials are only a maximum of 12-weeks long, it is possible that this recommendation could change in the future.

-One thing that is unknown is how long it takes for carnosine levels to reach their peak since most studies end before this potential ceiling is found.
+One thing that is unknown is how long it takes for carnosine levels to reach their peak.
+Most studies end before this potential ceiling is found.
 It appears as though carnosine levels are still rising 10 weeks into supplementation.

-Once you stop taking beta-alanine, the time it takes for your carnosine levels to return to their baseline will likely take between 6 and 15 weeks.
+Once you stop taking beta-alanine, the time it takes for your carnosine levels to return to their baseline appears to be between 6 and 15 weeks.